FernV/NativeCAM/README.md

 NativeCAM for LinuxCNC - realtime CAM

+WARNING : NEVER USE A SUPERUSER TERMINAL FOR INSTALLING LINUXCNC OR NATIVECAM YOU MAY HAVE NO WRITE PERMISSIONS TO FILES OR SUB-DIRECTORIES USE A REGULAR USER TERMINAL AND PREFIX WITH 'SUDO' ONLY WHEN REQUIRED

 Prefer cloning over downloading.

-This release is a major update and will change the directory structure.
-Instead of copying everything, it will copy only files you may want to edit and lib, cfg, graphics will be links to original files.
-This will prevent redundancy and protect your edited files from being overwritten.

 Important files are catalogs/customize and catalogs/translating

-NativeCAM is now a deb package supplied with LinuxCNC meaning it can be automatically updated after changes are published (if not released yet, be patient)
+NativeCAM as a deb package will be supplied with next stable release of LinuxCNC (2.9) It will be automatically updated after changes are published.

-Open a terminal window in the cloned directory and type : ./ncam.py -h
+In the meantime, it is available with the pre-release version.
+However you can use it as a non-deb with the following instructions.
+Follow them EXACTLY for immediate no-pain success.

 Pre-requisite is python-lxml package installed.
 If not install with 'sudo apt-get install python-lxml'

+-Open a normal user terminal window in your home directory.
+-Clone with : git clone https://github.com/FernV/NativeCAM.git
+-Change directory to NativeCAM : cd NativeCAM
+-Type : ./ncam.py -h

 1. Stand alone mode
 --------------------------------------------------------------------------------